Nick-Mikrou/Nick-Mikrou/README.md

 Hi there 👋 \
-My name is Nick Mikrou.
 Welcome to my Github profile!

+My name is Nick and i am undergraduate student of Computer Science.